BoiteAKlou/boiteaclou.github.io/_posts/2018-06-05-Introduction-to-Buffer-Overflows-CookieJar-AngstromCTF.md

 Here's your flag: ----------REDACTED----------
 ```

 It's working!
-Now, we just have to execute our exploit on the remote server in order to get the flag :).
+Now, we just have to execute our exploit on the remote server in order to get the flag :blush:.

 I hope you now have a clearer idea of what is a buffer overflow.
 Do not hesitate to leave a comment or to contact me if you have any question or suggestion.

-BoiteAKlou
+BoiteAKlou :hammer: